kbakirov/R-programming/Decision_Tree/Student_designation/README.md

 # Student Designation
-## Predicting student classification as an honors, average, or struggling student.
+## Student classification as an honors, average or struggling student.

 ### The StudentData.csv dataset contains three variables:
 - **Designation**: A variable that classifies each student as an honors, average, or struggling student.